Summary

 2. traditional approach that works in older versions of Excel.

-The article also explains how to make the tax rates dynamic based on the taxpayer status in cell C4.
-The result works like this:
+The article also explains how to make the tax rates dynamic based on the taxpayer status in cell C4 and the year selected in F4.

 Table of Contents